akmur/basic-cookie-banner/README.md

 You can customize:
 - message: Message to be shown in your banner.
 Defaults to "We're using cookies."
 - link: Link to the privacy policy.
 Defaults to "#"
 - link-text: Text of the Privacy Policy link.
-Defaults to "Privacy link"
+Defaults to "Privacy Policy"
 - button-text: Text of the button.
 Defaults to "Ok"
 - button-color: Color of the button.
 Defaults to "#4a4a4a"